rafalab/538/election-count-updates.md

     the left or to the right.
 Only when we are done counting will we know what the total vote was.

-  - *mx* actually follows a binomial distribution and *f(x)* is actually its expected value.
-But because the number of votes being considered were large, the standard error of this random variable was negligible.
+  - *mx* actually follows a binomial distribution and *f(x) - b* is actually its expected value.
+But because the number of votes being considered were very large, the standard error of this random variable was negligible.

   - We show the percentages rather than the totals because this is what is included in the API.
 So we are not really seeing *f(x)* but